Parliament of Independence (Circassia): Closure

-In Turkey, a special committee on Circassian affairs was created, and received donations from the local Muslim folk, and allegedly even from the sultan himself, secretly.
+After the destruction of the Parliament building by the Russian forces, the remaining members of the Parliament moved to the mountains and continued to manage the governing body.
+Some moved to Tophane, Istanbul.
+Circassians and Poles supported the Circassian Affairs Society that was opened in Istanbul.
+Later, some members of the Circassian Parliament joined this society.
+This society has received donations from the local Muslim folk, and allegedly even from the sultan himself, secretly.
 However, the economically and politically weakened Ottoman Empire could not contribute further in protecting the Circassians.

-Before any result was achieved, in 1862, as a result of the fall of Sochi, the parliament was dissolved and almost all of its leaders eliminated, and the resistance moved to the Caucasus mountains, new parliament meetings started to be held in Mutikhwa (Мутыхуа, now in the village of "Plastunki"), the last meeting was held in Qbaada before the parliament took its last decision, which was to not surrender, and the Battle of Qbaada was fought.
+In 1863, the Parliament ceased its activities.
+In 1864, the last meeting was held in Qbaada before the parliament took its last decision, which was to not surrender, and the Battle of Qbaada was fought.
 The area fell, all insurgents were massacred by the Russian army, which announced its victory on 21 May 1864.